-When deciding whether to have hormone replacement therapy (HRT), it's important to understand the risks.
+When deciding whether to have hormone replacement therapy (HRT), it's important to understand the benefits and risks.

-Many studies on HRT that have been published over the past 15 years highlight the potential risks.
+Many studies on HRT published over the past 15 years highlight the potential risks.
 As a result, some women and doctors have been reluctant to use HRT.

 Because of the risk of breast cancer, it's especially important to attend all your breast cancer screening appointments if you're taking HRT.

 The evidence shows that:

 - there's no increased risk of blood clots from HRT patches or gels